 TaylorMade TP5 Golf Balls

-This is TaylorMade's flagship golf ball, alongside the TP5x.
-5 Layer Construction, Seamless Tour Flight Dimple Pattern, and Cast Urethane Cover.
+The TP5 is TaylorMade's flagship golf ball alongside the TP5x.
+It has a 5-layer construction, a seamless Tour Flight Dimple Pattern, and a cast urethane cover.

 With the TaylorMade TP5 golf balls, you can see an easy place to draw a line on either side of the TP5 logo.
 If you don’t want to get involved with additional marking on the ball, the line that states the TP5 is more than enough to help you line up your golf shots.